The Shikoku Pilgrimage Temple Guide

 At an elevation of 700 meters, Iwayaji is a typical mountain temple where a distinctively-shaped mountain juts into the sky.
 The temple stands as if embedded in the middle of a huge rock.
 The mysterious temple grounds have been a training site for ascetic practitioners since ancient times, and various legends have been handed down to the present day.

 Ippen Shonin (1239-1289) practiced asceticism at this ancient temple in the middle of the Kamakura Period (1185-1333), as depicted in the book Ippen Hijirie.
 By the end of the 13th century, in addition to the statues of Fudo Myoo, there was a Gomarodan, a Sennindo, 49 rock sanctuaries, and 33 sacred caves at the temple.
 In the past, this temple was considered the okunoin (inner sanctuary) of Temple 44, Daihōji, but a head priest was appointed in 1874, formalizing its status as an independent temple.
-In 1898, however, the entire temple was burnt down along with other historical materials, leaving only the Niomon gate and the Kokuzōdō.
 In 1920, the Daishido, which was larger than the Hondo, was rebuilt.
 The Hondo was rebuilt in 1927, the gate in 1934, and the bell tower in 1952.
-The Shukubo Henjokaku (temple lodge, no longer open) were built in 1963.
+The Shukubo (temple lodge, no longer open) and the Henjokaku were built in 1963.
 The Seriwari Fudodo and the Hakusan Gongendo were built in 1978.
 The Daishido is a nationally designated Important Cultural Property, and the temple area is a national Scenic Beauty Spot as well as a designated Prefectural Natural Park.

 Highlights